 This is your baby.
 Give it the packaging it deserves.

 There’s a difference between a thrown-together PDF and a professional eBook.
-Take advantage of Palmetto’s options for non-fiction books.
+Take advantage of Palmetto’s options for nonfiction books.

 Our interior formatting services ensure that your text reads well across different devices.
 You can even include images or play with more sophisticated layouts.

 Finally, get yourself a print copy you can display on your mantelpiece.
 We partner with IngramSpark to provide book printing services.
-On-demand printing means that you don’t have to worry about buying the right number of books or figuring out where to store them.
+On-demand printing means you don’t have to worry about buying the right number of books or figuring out where to store them.
 IngramSpark prints books as they are ordered, delivering each volume hot off the presses.

 Palmetto marketing services can handle everything from the press release — and its distribution — to your author’s website and promotional materials.
 We make sure that the people most likely to respond to your work have the opportunity to add you to their list of favorite authors.